Selected Ambient Works Volume II: Influence

 Mark Richardson of Pitchfork noted that Selected Ambient Works Volume II was "a very early example of a record being anticipated, experienced, and, ultimately, analyzed in minute detail through online communication."
 Pitchfork noted that the electronic mailing list titled IDM had a profound influence on how the album would be received in the future, noting the community's influence in relation to the album's mysterious non-titles.
 Weidenbaum noted how the fan titles coined by Greg Eden still see mass use today, with the titles being used within the iTunes store listening for Volume II and being used throughout publications and James's fanbase.
 Simon Reynolds wrote that the album signalled a shift in techno and ambient music toward a darker sound reminiscent of Brian Eno's notion of "environmental music".

 Track 19, unofficially titled "Stone in Focus", became one of the most best known tracks from Volume II.
 The Guardian ranked the track halfway among James's 20 best songs.
 Geeta Dayal noted how a YouTube upload of the track had gained a large number of views, as well as thousands of comments that discussed "everything from the vastness of the universe to monoliths and existential despair".
 Fact ranked the track at 41 in a list of the 50 best songs by James, calling it one of the "most disarming and memorable tracks" from Volume II.

 Music from Volume II has been used in various pieces of media, such as in the 2002 documentary film, Devil's Playground.
 Tracks such as "Cliffs" were used for the intro and outro of the documentary.
 Reid W. Dunn, known by the alias Wisp, released a selection of remixes of tracks from Volume II in 2004 for the album's tenth anniversary.
 Weidenbaum discussed how the composition of the "Cliffs" mix in particular was enhanced by "the clanking of what seems to be a manual typewriter".
 In 2008, the orchestra Alarm Will Sound released a live performance album, Acoustica: Alarm Will Sound Performs Aphex Twin, featuring two tracks from Volume II: "Blue Calx" and "Cliffs".

+The album's influence has been observed in the work of musical acts such as Four Tet, Caribou, Kanye West and Radiohead.
+Several tracks from the album were featured as background music on the late night radio show Blue Jam, created by satirist Chris Morris.
+The music added to the disturbing nature of some of the sketches.

 James drifted from ambient music after Volume II with his subsequent EP Ventolin and other releases.
 One critic likened James's following album, ...I Care Because You Do, to an "industrial scream" against the "pastoral whisper" of Volume II.

-The album's influence has been observed in the work of musical acts such as Four Tet, Caribou, Kanye West and Radiohead.